Once again, we will be offering Four weeks of Children’s camps!

 Please click on the link below to access the packing list.

-Again this year we are offering programs with Peace Valley Ranch!
+Again this year we are offering programs with Rawhide Adventures!
 Our 7-11 year olds can enrol in the ‘Horse Play’ program to learn about and connect with horses!
 Campers 12 years and older can sign up for a trail ride adventure.

 Our Children’s Camp Program